 3. Use Technical Indicators To Confirm

-You’ll then need to confirm any trends or price action that you spot on your chart, using technical indicators such as Bollinger bands or moving averages.
+You will then need to confirm any trends or price action that you spot on your chart, using technical indicators such as Bollinger bands or moving averages.
 Bollinger bands can help you determine whether prices are high or low using a moving average as a central band.

-Bollinger bands can be excellent tools for breakout trading.
+They can be excellent tools for breakout trading.
 For example, if the upper and lower bands start moving towards each other, or the distance between the two becomes narrow, this can indicate that the market is consolidating.

 This is known as a price ‘squeeze’.
 If the price moves above the high of the consolidation, this would mean an upside breakout, whilst a close below the low would suggest a downside breakout.

-Occasionally, after hours trading can increase the opening price of a stock, for example, if a news event in the pre-market attracts a lot of traders and pushes demand up.
+Occasionally, after hours trading can increase the opening price of a stock, for example, if a news event in the pre-market attracts a lot of investing and pushes demand up.
 However, a trend will not necessarily continue in the regular session, as extended hours trading only represents a very small portion of market sentiment.

 Final Word On After Hours Trading